BlockAndMortar/blockandmortar.xyz/content/newsletter/12.plotting-a-metaverse-path/index.md

 ---
-title: Plotting a metaverse path
+title: "#12 - Plotting a metaverse path"
 published_at: 2022-07-19
 ---